 Let an Attorney Help You With Your Theft Defense

 If you're shopping and you accidentally take merchandise to the bathroom or put a store item in your purse, you can easily be charged with theft.
-Theft defenses range from innocent mistake to intoxication to entrapment, but none are valuable if you don't plead them in the right way at the right time.
+Theft defenses range from innocent mistakes to intoxication to entrapment, but none are valuable if you don't plead them in the right way at the right time.
 So if you've been charged with theft or another criminal offense, you should immediately contact an experienced, local defense lawyer.